yingyan-zhao/JournalPublicationProject/README.md

-# Who Publishes in Economics’ Top Five?
-Experience, Entry, and Coauthorship over Time
+# Has It Become Harder to Break Into Economics' Leading Journals? -- The Changes of the Pathway into Economics’ Top Five Journals

 ## Overview